View Dorothy Wittenberg's Obituary on indystar.com and share memories

 Dorothy's family offers their whole-hearted thanks to the staff of The Stratford in Carmel, who compassionately cared for Dorothy in her last years.

-There will be a visitation at 1:30 p.m., Friday, December 27, 2019 prior to the funeral service at 3:00 p.m., at Christ Church Cathedral, 125 Monument Circle, Indianapolis, IN.
+Family and friends will gather at 1:30 p.m., Friday, December 27, 2019 prior to the funeral service at 3:00 p.m., at Christ Church Cathedral, 125 Monument Circle, Indianapolis, IN.
 In lieu of flowers, the family asks that donations be made to the Indianapolis Symphony Orchestra in Dorothy's name.

 To share a memory, please visit www.leppertmortuary.com.